 Jesus felt the pressure: imagine the guilt you experience when carrying your own sin and the huge chasm felt between you and God.
 Envision carrying the sins of the whole world – past, present and future!

 So weighed down by the responsibility, He sweated great drops of blood as He agonisingly pleaded “O my Father, if it be possible, let this cup pass from me….”
-So emotionally, physically, mentally and spiritually afflicted, experiencing at this time anything from peace yet... – He was at the centre of God’s will for His life!
+So emotionally, physically, mentally and spiritually afflicted, experiencing at this time anything from peace yet... – Jesus was at the centre of the Father's will for His life!

 If carrying the sins of the whole world past, present and future was not enough Jesus was: snaked by Judas, disowned by His disciples, facially molested by soldier’s saliva, walloped by the hands He crafted, denuded, crowned with thorns, mocked, licked with lashes and finally – crucified.